Cyber Range Technical Requirements¶

-All you need for a smooth experience on the Cyber Range is a modern web browser, and a good network connection.
-From a birds eye view, the factors that can impact your graphical VM experience on the Cyber Range are:
+All you need for a smooth experience on the Cyber Range is a modern web browser and a good network connection.
+From a birds eye view, the factors that can impact your graphical exercise environment experience on the Cyber Range are:

 Operating Systems: Since the Cyber Range is browser-based, it can be accessed from any operating system (including Windows, macOS, Chrome OS, etc.) with a web browser installed.

 Display Resolution: For the best experience with exercise environments in the Cyber Range, we recommend a display resolution of 1920x1080.